Abilash2764/bus-ticket-reservation-system/README.md

 When a user chooses option 2, he/she will be able to search for any previous records including all the details entered

-Choise 3 allows the user view previous booking transactions, including all the details entered from text file
+Choice 3 allows the user view previous booking transactions, including all the details entered from text file

 If the entered choise is 0 the program exits